 This statement as to eight lakhs may have been correct as a total, but the actual closing account with the Government of India late in 1842, was four and three quarter lakhs.
-How he managed to get his wealth away from the Punjab was simple, for, both the Government of India and individual officers at Peshawar were hadly in need of money, which Avitabile lent. taking in exchange As to his method's of administration, bills on India.
-Captain Mackinnon writes :-
+How he managed to get his wealth away from the Punjab was simple, for, both the Government of India and individual officers at Peshawar were badly in need of money, which Avitabile lent. taking in exchange bills on India.
+As to his methods of administration.
+Captain Mackinnon writes\ :---